clarkfitzg/pems_fd/paper/paper.md

 with the inner product between functions.
 The fundamental diagrams group into those showing high and low flows.
 (TODO: how high?)

+The CalTrans PEMS database contains terabytes of historical traffic sensor data.
+Most academic analyses focus on small areas for small time periods.
+This paper demonstrates how to compose and integrate powerful data processing technologies to create a scalable solution that allows us to apply essentially any analysis we like.

 explores clustering techniques based on distances between functions.

 We combined the Apache Hive database with the R programming language to efficiently process hundreds of billions of data points.

+Contributions of this paper:
+- Demonstrate scalable and efficient computational techniques
+- Cluster the PEMS sensor stations into naturally occuring groups with high and low flow

 ## Literature Review